oSharpey/cyber-obsidian/year-2/HBCS/Reading-Summaries.md

 Do you agree on the 4 types of

 The paper suggests that the "Super machine" - type 2 cognition would be the only for ai to gain consciousness and surpass humans.
-Do you agree that AI can truly become conscious or is consciousness only something unique to being human.

-If we do ever achieve human consciousness in machines how do we ensure they are aligned with human values, what interventions should be in place to prevent AI from surpassing humans
+Do you agree that AI can truly become conscious or is consciousness only something unique to being human - and if we do ever achieve human consciousness in machines and if a machine develops it own sense of morality how do we ensure they are aligned with human values, what interventions should be in place to prevent AI from surpassing humans

-If a machine develops it own sense of morality how will we be able to recognise it and should we intervene to stop it
+The paper identifes human characteristi

 Plan
 - Discussion introduction, introduce the paper